 - Never bid on your own auctions

 - Consider the alternatives

 - What are your tips?

-Make clear-outs routine
+Make clear-outs routine (and sell ANYTHING)

-But it doesn’t have to be a one-off event.
+Getting rid of old stuff doesn’t have to be a one-off event.
 Keep tabs on items gathering dust and make clear-outs part of your routine.
 If you haven’t used something in a year or more, it’s probably time to get rid.

 eBay is a great place to sell just about anything.
 So don’t relegate items to the bin.
 One man’s junk is another man’s treasure!